Lëtzebuerger N-Bunn 69 ||

 The Segment with the Level Crossing

 I built the underground FCS turning loop on a 12 mm plywood board, that will later be removable to the top.
-It is fixed by 2 nuts.
+It's fixed by 2 nuts.
 I fixed the Faller 180641 transformer on a deeper level.
 2 electric Faller 161674 parking items are to be steered by 4 Busch 5720 photo electric barriers and 2 Busch 5740 electronic relais.
+On top of the FCS turning loop I build a removble hill out of 6mm plywood boards.

 to the top